 A table named Customers in the QuantigrationUpdates database, as defined on the project ERD.
 Provide the SQL commands you ran against MySQL to complete this successfully in your answer:

-[Insert screenshot and brief explanation here.]
+First, I changed the used database to QuantigrationUpdates, then used the above code to create the customers table according to the ERD.
+The newly created table is shown by the DESCRIBE statement.

 A table named Orders in the QuantigrationUpdates database, as defined on the project ERD.
 Provide the SQL commands you ran against MySQL to complete this successfully in your answer:

-[Insert screenshot and brief explanation here.]
+I created the Orders table using the code above, according to the ERD.
+The DESCRIBE statement shows the table.

 A table named RMA in the QuantigrationUpdates database, as defined on the project ERD.
 Provide the SQL commands you ran against MySQL to complete this successfully in your answer:

-[Insert screenshot and brief explanation here.]
+I created the RMA table using the code above, according to the ERD.
+The DESCRIBE statement shows the table.

 Step Two: Load and Query the Data